arduino/docs-content/content/hardware/11.modulino/modulino-nodes/modulino-hub/tutorials/how-hub/content.md

 }
 ```

 The Hub automatically handles channel selection when you call `update()` on each sensor.
-You don't need to manually switch channels - the library takes care of it.
+You don't need to manually switch channels, the library takes care of it.

 ### Multiple Hubs